 The ESIGN Act passed in 2000 to enforce the viability of electronically signed documents.
 However, the industry as a whole has been slow in adapting to technology.
-But that all may be changing very soon.
+But that all may be changing in the very near future.

 With the emergence of online mortgage solutions and the increasing availability of technology to simplify the process of finding a home for purchase, the title insurance industry may be on the fast track to online integration.

 In the next year there will be a major shift toward electronic closings, or e-closings, as legislation is being proposed and adopted all over the country to make way for a faster and more secure way to close real estate transactions.